 Taking Kaletra with certain other medicines may result in serious, life-threatening side effects.

 While taking Kaletra, it is important to keep all of your appointments with your health care provider.

 Kaletra is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 14 days of age and older.
 Kaletra is always used in combination with other HIV medicines.

 Kaletra contains the following two different medicines combined in one pill:

 - Lopinavir – an HIV medicine called a (PI)

 - Ritonavir – another HIV medicine, also a PI

-PIs block an HIVcalled .
-(An enzyme is a that starts or increases the speed of a chemical reaction.)
+PIs block an HIV, a type of , called .
 By blocking protease, the two drugs in combination prevent HIV from multiplying and can reduce the amount of HIV in the body.

-HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
-HIV medicines also reduce the risk of HIV.
+HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV) every day helps people with HIV live longer, healthier lives.
+HIV medicines also reduce the risk of HIV .
 If you are taking HIV medicines, including Kaletra, don’t cut down on, skip, or stop taking them unless your health care provider tells you to.

 What should I tell my health care provider before taking Kaletra?